 - Review of The Community Amenity Contribution Policy

 - $9.3 million for capital projects, including:

 - New vehicles and equipment for the fire department and public works

 - Water main and sewer replacements

 - Green waste facility upgrade

 Property Tax notices are prepared after the financial plan and tax rate bylaws are adopted by Council.
-Tax notices are issued near the end of May and tax payments are due the first business day after July 1.
 Read more about property tax on our Property Tax web page.